-What Is Workplace Accountability
+What Is Accountability in the Workplace

-Workplace accountability means when employees take ownership of their work, their commitments, their behavior, and their decisions.
+Employees take ownership of their work, their commitments, their behavior, and their decisions.
 Accountability, in a simple way, means:

 - Owning assigned work